ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

                                     [XX XX XX XX YY YY YY YY]

 This can also be generalized into a DWARF function which ignores the location.
-This would allow the compiler to use the same function DWARF function whether the variable is stored in a register or in some kind of memory.
+This would allow the compiler to use the same DWARF function whether the variable is stored in a register or in some kind of memory.
 It should be noted that on some architectures when a shorter value is placed in a larger register its placement within the